Back to all blogs

 1. Pituitary Dysfunction

-Sometimes the "thermostat" in the brain isn't working correctly.
-Chronic stress, elevated cortisol, or systemic inflammation can "fatigue" the pituitary gland.
-In this case, your TSH might look normal (or even low-normal), but it isn’t sending a strong enough signal to the thyroid to produce hormones.
-Your T4 might be low, but because the TSH isn't elevated, the problem is often overlooked.
+Chronic stress, elevated cortisol, or inflammation can "fatigue" the pituitary gland.
+Your TSH might look normal or low-normal, but it isn't sending a strong enough signal to the thyroid.
+Your T4 might be low, but because TSH isn't elevated, the problem is often overlooked.

 2. Poor T4 to T3 Conversion